nredick/proposal-manager/README.md

 The app runs from a tkninter-based desktop app that can be accessed

->Setting up the app requires the [py2app](https://pypi.org/project/py2app/) library, which utilizes Python 3.* and can be run easily within a pipenv shell.
+>Setting up the app requires the [py2app](https://pypi.org/project/py2app/) library, which utilizes Python 3+ and can be run easily within a pipenv shell.

 *Installing pipenv and activating a shell:*
 ```
 brew update
 brew install pipenv
 ```
 *Within main directory (proposal-manager) run:*
 ```
 pipenv shell
 ```
 *Install dependencies:*
 ```
 pipenv update
 **OR**
 python install -r requirements.txt
 ```
 *Navigate to the 'proposal-manager' directory and run the following command to create the app:*
 ```
 python setup.py py2app
 ```
-*The app can be created with an *.icns image fileby instead running:*
+*The app can be created with an icns image fileby instead running:*
 ```
 py2applet --make-setup proposal_manger_gui.py *.icns
 python setup.py py2app
 ```
 *Clean build directory:*
 ```
 rm -rf build dist
 ```

 - More detail on creating the app with the pyapp library can be found at [https://pypi.org/project/py2app/](https://pypi.org/project/py2app/)